linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/12 Options Trading Strategies.md

 <table><tr><td>Strike price ($)</td><td>Call price ($)</td></tr><tr><td>55</td><td>10</td></tr><tr><td>60</td><td>7</td></tr><tr><td>65</td><td>5</td></tr></table>

-The investor could create a butterfly spread by buying one call with a $55 strike price, buying one call with a $65 strike price, and selling two calls with a $60 strike price.
+The investor could create a butterfly spread by buying one call with a \$55 strike price, buying one call with a \$65 strike price, and selling two calls with a \$60 strike price.
 It costs $10 + $5 - (2 × $7) = $1 to create the spread.
-If the stock price in 6 months is greater than $65 or less than $55, the total payoff is zero, and the investor incurs a net loss of $1.
-If the stock price is between $56 and $64, a profit is made.
-The maximum profit, $4, occurs when the stock price in 6 months is $60.
+If the stock price in 6 months is greater than \$65 or less than \$55, the total payoff is zero, and the investor incurs a net loss of \$1.
+If the stock price is between \$56 and \$64, a profit is made.
+The maximum profit, \$4, occurs when the stock price in 6 months is \$60.

 Butterfly spreads can be created using put options.
 The investor buys two European puts, one with a low strike price and one with a high strike price, and sells two European puts with an intermediate strike price, as illustrated in Figure 12.7.
-The butterfly spread in the example considered above would be created by buying one put with a strike price of  $55, another with a strike price of$ 65, and selling two puts with a strike price of 60.
+The butterfly spread in the example considered above would be created by buying one put with a strike price of  \$55, another with a strike price of\$ 65, and selling two puts with a strike price of 60.
 The use of put options results in exactly the same spread as the use of call options.
 Put-call parity can be used to show that the initial investment is the same in both cases.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/e4a3c432-f970-46aa-92e4-7e5c2a06d8f6/30b6c537649ab4e90612a5b4e955b09c93357ec72775fac4584dcae819aa86f1.jpg)
 Figure 12.7 Profit from butterfly spread using put options.